Mallick17/AWS-CloudWatch/README.md

 **Reason:**

-This IAM role grants EC2 instances the permissions required to run and send custom metrics (like memory usage) to Amazon CloudWatch using the CloudWatch Agent.
+This IAM role grants EC2 instances the permissions required to run and send custom metrics (like memory usage and logs) to Amazon CloudWatch using the CloudWatch Agent.

 ---